Ostorlab/KB/MOBILE_CLIENT/IOS/_IMPORTANT/IPA_BITCODE/recommendation.md

-Please provide an application where the `Enable Bitcode` option is set to No.
+Please provide an application where the `Enable Bitcode` option is set to `No` for more in-depth scan results.

 1. Open Xcode.
 2. Open your project in Xcode.